National Democratic Front of Boroland

 The National Democratic Front of Boroland (NDFB) was an armed separatist outfit which sought to obtain a sovereign Boroland for the Bodo people.
 It is designated as a terrorist organisation by the Government of India.

 NDFB traces its origin to Bodo Security Force, a militant group formed in 1986.
 The current name was adopted in 1994, after the group rejected Bodo Accord signed between the Government of India and ABSU-BPAC.
 The group has carried out several attacks in Assam, targeting non-Bodo civilians as well as the security forces.
-In particular, it has targeted Santhal, Munda and Oraon adivasis (tribals), whose ancestors had been brought to Assam as tea labourers during British Raj.
+In particular, it has targeted Santhal, Munda and Oraon Adivasis (tribals), whose ancestors had been brought to Assam as tea labourers during the British Raj.
 Its involvement in attacks on Adivasis during Bodo-Adivasi ethnic clash during the 1996 Assam Legislative Assembly elections led to the formation of Adivasi Cobra Force, a rival militant group.
 After 1996, NDFB was also involved in conflicts with the militant group Bodo Liberation Tigers Force (which surrendered in 2003).
 Since 2000, NDFB has increasingly targeted Bangladeshi migrants in what it claims to be the Boro territory.

 During the 1990s, NDFB established 12 camps on the Bhutan-Assam border.
 After suffering major reverses during Royal Bhutan Army's Operation All Clear, NDFB signed a ceasefire with the Indian authorities in May 2005.

 This was followed by a split in the group: NDFB (P), the progressive faction supported peace talks with the government, while the faction led by Nabla opposed the talks.
-In 2012, following the arrest of their chairman, NDFB of Nabla faction split further, leading to the formation of another new faction, which was led by a non-Bodo I. K. Songbijit as an interim president of the interim council.
-This faction continued to indulge in militancy, and has been blamed by the government for May and December 2014 attacks.
+In 2012, following the arrest of their chairman, the NDFB Nabla faction split further, leading to the formation of a new faction led by a non-Bodo I. K. Songbijit as an interim president of the interim council.
+This faction continued to indulge in militancy, and has been blamed by the government for the May and December 2014 attacks.

 The general assembly of the outfit held on 14 and 15 April 2015 vowed to revamp their national struggle and declared that the former interim national council of NDFB led by Songbijit is dissolved and a new national council was formed to fight for the liberation of sovereign, independent Boroland.

 The NDFB signed a peace treaty with the government in 2020 and disbanded itself.